-6.8.5.1 The permissible working temperature depending on the working pressure shall be determined in accordance with the manufacturer's recommendations, but in any case it shall be at least 20 °C lower than the minimum heat distortion temperature of the pipe material.
+6.8.5.1 The permissible working temperature depending on the working pressure shall be determined in accordance with the manufacturer's recommendations, but in any case, it shall be at least 20 °C lower than the minimum heat distortion/deflection temperature of the pipe material, determined according to ISO 75 method A or equivalent (e.g., ASTM D648).

-6.8.5.2 The minimum heat distortion temperature shall not be less than 80 °C.
+6.8.5.2 The minimum heat distortion/deflection temperature shall not be less than 80 °C.